anushadatta/PizzaRush/README.md

 </table>

 ## Challenging Friends
-Sending challenge
+<b>Sending challenge</b>
-●	The student must be able to challenge another user in a specific math section and at a specific difficulty level of his/her choice.
+* The student can challenge another user in a specific math section and at a specific difficulty level of their choice.
-●	The challenge must consist of five questions.
+* A custom challenge is created for the player to attempt.
-●	The five questions must be answered without any hints and with a running timer.
+* The challenge questions must be answered with a running timer, and without any hints.
-●	The student must be able to view his/her score and time for the challenge once the challenge is completed.
+* The student can view their score and time for the challenge once the challenge is completed.
-●	The student must be able to send the same challenge (same set of five questions) to another user by selecting the user from a drop down menu.
+* The student can then choose to send the same challenge(identical set of challenge questions) to another player by selecting the user from a drop down menu.

-Accepting challenge
+<b>Accepting challenge</b>
-●	The student must be able to see the challenges received from other users.
+* The student can view the challenges received from other players.
-●	The student must be able to choose to accept or decline received challenges.
+* The student can choose to accept or decline received challenges.
-●	The student must be presented with the same five questions to solve as those solved by his/her challenger.
+* If a challenge is accepted, the student is presented with the same challenge questions to solve as those solved by his/her challenger.
-●	The student must be presented with his/her score and time for the accepted challenge.
+* At challenge completion, the student is presented with his/her score and time for the accepted challenge, and the challenge outcome - WIN/LOSS.
-●	The student’s score must automatically be shared with the challenger.
-●	The student must also be presented with a win/lose message based on the points/time ratio of his/her performance as compared to that of the challenger’s.
+* The WIN/LOSS outcome is determined by a points/time ratio of his/her performance as compared to that of the challenger’s.
+* The challengee’s score and outcome of the challenge automatically be shared with the challenger.
-●	The student must be able to further challenge another user if he/she wishes to do so.
+* The student can further challenge another player if he/she wishes to do so.

-View sent challenges
+<b>View sent challenges</b>
-●	The student must be able to view all previously sent challenges.
+* The student can view all previously sent challenges.
-●	The student must be able to view whether or not the challenges have been accepted.
+* The student can view whether the challenges have been accepted or declined.
-●	If the challenge has been accepted, the student must be able to see the challenged user’s score and a win/lose message based on the point/time ratio.
+* If the challenge has been accepted, the student can able to see the challenged user’s score and WIN/LOSS outcome of the challenge.

-## COURSE PERFORMANCE SUMMARY
-●	The teacher must be able to view the summary statistics for each in the specific Math topic.
-●	The course summary statistics shall include:
-●	A line chart with the Progression of the Average Score of the class over time for each individual section (Y axis: average points of class, x axis: time)
-●	Mean, Median and Standard Deviation of class scores on each past assignment, with the corresponding assignment date

 ## ADD QUESTION
 The teacher can upload questions for the students to solve according to a pre-designed questionnaire template.
 The questionnaire template consists of the following components: